Medically reviewed by Drugs.com. Last updated on Apr 30, 2022.

 - The strength, rhythm and quality of the pulse in your wrist

-This initial evaluation may take up to 60 minutes.
-Subsequent appointments usually take about a half-hour.
+An acupuncture session may take up to 60 minutes, although some appointments may be much shorter.
 A common treatment plan for a single complaint would typically involve one or two treatments a week.
-Number of treatments will depend on the condition being treated and its severity, but six to eight treatments are common.
+The number of treatments will depend on the condition being treated and its severity.
+In general, it's common to receive 6 to 8 treatments.

 Acupuncture points are situated in all areas of the body.
 Sometimes the appropriate points are far removed from the area of your pain.
-Your acupuncture practitioner will tell you the general site of the planned treatment and if you need to remove any clothing.
-If appropriate, a gown, towel or sheet will be provided to preserve your modesty.
+Your acupuncture practitioner will tell you the general site of the planned treatment and whether you need to remove any clothing.
+A gown, towel or sheet will be provided.
 You lie on a padded table for the treatment, which involves:

 - Needle manipulation.
 Your practitioner may gently move or twirl the needles after placement or apply heat or mild electrical pulses to the needles.